-Covid-19 considerations
+Ongoing Covid-19 considerations

-Covid-19 impacts the financial reporting and the application of IFRS significantly.
-The group implements these considerations in its material judgements and estimates, impairment of financial and non-financial assets, allowance for expected credit losses, accounting for leases including impairment considerations, provision for employee benefits, share-based payments, other financial instrument disclosures and other impacted financial statement line items.
-All significant judgements and estimates made by management are disclosed in the notes to the annual financial statements.
+Covid-19 has an ongoing impact on financial reporting and the application of IFRS.
+The group implements these considerations in its material judgements and estimates, impairment of financial and non-financial assets, allowance for ECLs, accounting for leases including impairment considerations, provision for employee benefits, share-based payments, other financial instrument disclosures and other impacted financial statement line items.
+All significant judgements and estimates made by management are disclosed in the relevant notes to the annual financial statements.